RAM Evaluation Results

 Qwen3-30B-A3BRAM v23.42×+2.8%0.82

-Lower efficiency scores are better — they mean less quality loss per unit of compression.
-RAM v2 on the MoE model achieves 0.82, meaning each unit of compression costs less than 1% perplexity.
+Lower is better here.
+RAM v2 on the MoE model hits 0.82, meaning each unit of compression costs less than 1% perplexity.
 Uniform 4-bit on the same model scores 2.74, paying nearly 3% perplexity per compression unit.
-This 3.3× efficiency advantage is RAM’s strongest result across the entire evaluation.
+That 3.3x efficiency gap is RAM's strongest result across the entire evaluation.

-For Qwen3-8B, uniform 4-bit actually has a better efficiency ratio (1.43 vs 1.58) because it achieves much higher compression (3.77× vs 2.59×).
-RAM v1 preserves more quality but at a lower compression ratio, so the per-unit cost is slightly higher.
-This highlights that efficiency is not the only metric that matters — the absolute quality level and the absolute size also factor into deployment decisions.
+For Qwen3-8B, uniform 4-bit actually has a better efficiency ratio (1.43 vs 1.58) because it achieves much higher compression (3.77x vs 2.59x).
+RAM v1 preserves more quality but at a lower compression ratio, so the per-unit cost ends up slightly higher.
+This is a good reminder that efficiency isn't the only metric.
+Absolute quality and absolute size both matter for real deployment decisions.

 Processing Time

-RAM adds an analysis phase before quantisation, where it profiles every tensor to compute sensitivity scores.
-The conversion step itself is fast; the analysis is the bottleneck.
+RAM adds an analysis phase before quantisation, profiling every tensor to compute sensitivity scores.
+The conversion itself is fast.
+The analysis is what takes time.

 PhaseQwen3-8BQwen3-30B-A3B